krosenvold/fast-dirscan/README.md

 Cons:

+1. Handoff may prove to add little value and only create hot air.
-1. Same as for all multiple reader thread strategies.
+2. Same as for all multiple reader thread strategies.

 Variations:

 1. Multiple worker threads per single reader thread.
+(Not Implemented)

 ### 2 Thread pools: Multiple Readers, multiple workers.
+(Not implemented)

 This last permutation is a combination of the above models; more than on thread reads the disk, and hands of to a different worker pool.
+This probably has little impact in terms of scanning performance, but might be beneficial when more threads are required for post processing than for scanning.

 Non-optimal strategies
 =====================